 Are You Insured?

-Most venues make it a requirement to for their vendors to have insurance.
+Most venues make it a requirement for their vendors to have insurance.
 Ensure that your DJ is insured.

 What happens if your equipment fails?